pgbackrest/pgbackrest/README.md

 - Restore using timestamp/size or checksum
 - Restore remapping base/tablespaces

-Instead of relying on traditional backup tools like tar and rsync, PgBackRest implements all backup features internally and features a custom protocol for communicating with remote systems.
-Removing reliance on tar and rsync allows better solutions to database-specific backup issues.
+Instead of relying on traditional backup tools like tar and rsync, PgBackRest implements all backup features internally and implements a custom protocol for communicating with remote systems.
+Removing reliance on tar and rsync allows for better solutions to database-specific backup issues.
 The custom remote protocol limits the types of connections that are required to perform a backup which increases security.
 Each thread requires only one SSH connection for remote backups.

 ## Install